;

 Administrative OUI License Suspension Laws in Maine

 There are only two things that you are allowed to argue during your administrative hearing.
 Both of them can collaterally impact the outcome on the criminal OUI charge.
-The arguments you make during this hearing as well as the results have are relevant to your criminal OUI charge.
+The arguments you make during this hearing as well as the results are relevant to your criminal OUI charge.
 However, they are not dispositive on the criminal OUI outcome.
 For example, you can be successful in your administrative hearing and get your license returned and still be found guilty of OUI in your criminal hearing.

 The two points that you are allowed to argue in your hearing are as follows: